 Mistletoe Brown-Tail Moth

-The Caterpillars of this species are dark grey, often with rusty red markings, and with white patches on the backs of the middle five abdominal segments.
-The caterpillars have white lateral hairs along each side, and dark hairs projecting from the tail.
-There are white marks just behind the head.
-There are dark hairy knobs on the back of the first two, and on the last abdominal segments.
-The penultimate pair of abdominal segments each have a white dorsal gland.
+The Caterpillars of this species are dark grey, with a row of dark red spots along each side of the back, and with white patches on the backs of the middle five abdominal segments.
+The caterpillars have white lateral hairs along each side.
+The head is black with a narrow white collar.
+The thorax has brown dorsal markings.
+There is a black hairy knob on the back of the last abdominal segment.
+The penultimate pair of abdominal segments each have a pink or red dorsal gland.